-To import the search term report, first login to Seller Central.
-When logged it, click on the Advertising reports in the Reports drop down menu.
+To import the search term report, the first login to Seller Central.
+When logged in, click on the Advertising reports in the Reports drop-down menu.

 You will be directed to the Advertising reports dashboard.
 From here you can download the report for any type period.
 When done choosing the report preferences, click the orange Create report button and the desired report data will show up below.
 After that click Download file for the report that you want to see.
 The report can be viewed with a spreadsheet software like Excel or Google Sheets so make sure you have one of those.

-PPC campaign optimising is all about efficiency and profitability.
+PPC campaign optimizing is all about efficiency and profitability.
 Practically that means to cut down on the low performing keywords and contrarily focusing on and expanding the high performing ones.

-Below is a model you can use to optimise your campaigns.
+Below is a model you can use to optimize your campaigns.
 We will start after week one and do it approximately once a week.

-We will start by removing the lowest performing search terms by adding them to negative exact match keywords list.
+We will start by removing the lowest-performing search terms by adding them to the negative exact match keywords list.
 For us to know that the search term is eligible for adding to the negative exact match keyword list, it has to have at least 500 impressions and a CTR lower than 0.60%.

-Next we are going to move keywords that are performing well into the research campaign.
-We will do it for all the search term that have orders and for those that have at least 500 impressions and CTR higher than 0.60%
+Next, we are going to move keywords that are performing well in the research campaign.
+We will do it for all the search term that have ordered and for those that have at least 500 impressions and CTR higher than 0.60%

 The same as in the automatic campaign, we’re going to start by adding the low performing search terms to the negative exact match keywords list.
 Do it if the search term has 500+ impressions and a CTR lower than 0.80%.